Eddie Hughes (British politician): Parliamentary career

 Hughes was made a Parliamentary Private Secretary to the ministerial team of the Ministry of Housing, Communities and Local Government in June 2018.
 During his time as PPS at MHLG Hughes was responsible for liaising with parliamentary colleagues in respect of revisions to the National Planning Policy Framework which was subsequently published in July 2018.
 He subsequently moved with Dominic Raab to the Department for Exiting the European Union.
 He resigned to vote against the Withdrawal Agreement on 15 January 2019.
 From February 2020 to January 2021, he was an Assistant Whip.

 As chair of the APPG for Excellence in the Built Environment Hughes chaired the committee's inquiry into the need for a New Homes Ombudsman which was published in June 2018.
 In October 2018 the government announced that there will be a New Homes Ombudsman – "a watchdog that will champion homebuyers, protect their interests and hold developers to account."

-He joined the government in January 2021, being appointed as the Parliamentary Under-Secretary of State for Housing and Rough Sleeping at the Ministry of Housing, Communities and Local Government due to the resignation of Kelly Tolhurst.
+He joined the government in January 2021, being appointed as the Parliamentary Under-Secretary of State for Rough Sleeping and Housing at the Ministry of Housing, Communities and Local Government due to the resignation of Kelly Tolhurst.

 Hughes endorsed Kemi Badenoch during the July 2022 Conservative Party leadership election.
 He spoke at her campaign launch event held on 12 July.

+On 9 May 2023 Hughes claimed in a letter to Walsall Academy that 'one female pupil has developed a UTI' as she didn't feel comfortable using gender-neutral toilets.
+On 1 May 2024 Kemi Badenoch's office used this as evidence for Badenoch's claim that girls at a school who did not want to use gender-neutral toilets developed urinary tract infections.

+He announced in March 2023 that he would stand down as MP for Walsall North at the 2024 general election.
+Walsall North was abolished in the 2023 Periodic Review of Westminster constituencies.
+In June 2023, he was selected as the Conservative Party prospective parliamentary candidate for Tamworth, formerly a safe seat for the Conservatives which elected Chris Pincher in the 2010, 2015, 2017, and 2019 general elections.
+At the 2024 general election, Hughes was defeated in Tamworth by the Labour candidate, Sarah Edwards.